 SCBC's parent company, SBAB, is a wholly state-owned public limited liability company and joint-stock banking company.
-The interest of the Kingdom of Sweden is represented by the Swedish Government Offices.
+The interest of the Swedish State is represented by the Swedish Government Offices.
 SBAB is an independent profit making company regulated as a banking company by the Banking and Financing Business Act and subject to the supervision of the SFSA.